Terry Nelson (musician)

 This disc sold over one million copies in just four days, and received a gold disc awarded by the Recording Industry Association of America on 15 April 1971.
 It went on to sell nearly two million copies.

 That same year, C. Company and Terry Nelson released an album, Wake Up America, also on Plantation.

+The group's name derived from William Calley's unit, C Company, 1st Battalion, 20th Infantry Regiment, 11th Infantry Brigade, 23rd Infantry Division (Americal).